What are youse looking at

-While you’re with us, did you know that you can now receive updates straight to your inbox each day at 6am from The Border Mail?
+While you’re with us, did you know that you can now receive updates straight to your inbox each morning from The Border Mail?
 To make sure you’re up to date with all the Border and North East news, visit our homepage and sign up.